Universal Soldier (film series): Comic book

-In 1992, a short-lived comic book tie-in was released by Now Comics.
+NOW Comics published a three-part comic miniseries based on the first film, from September to November 1992.

 Video games

 A video game based on the film, also titled Universal Soldier, was developed by The Code Monkeys and published by Accolade in 1992.
 The game was a conversion of Turrican II: The Final Fight for the Sega Genesis and Game Boy.
 Another version was developed later for the SNES, but was never released.